ivanji/geo-logistics-app/README.md

 *Quick Test integrating Google Maps/location APIs to track geolocation data from third party API.*

-In this demo, the data generating the route and placing the marker on the map is static but it can easily be fetched from any API, using promises.
+In this demo, the data generating the route -and placing the marker on the map- is static, but this can easily be fetched from any APIs.

 Initial App is iOS only and also easily extandable to Android.